 That encouragement was the catalyst that started the process of becoming an author.

 Today I live, work and play in the southwestern Colorado town of Montrose.
 While Rwanda is the land of a thousand hills, Colorado is the land of a thousand mountains.
-When I’m not working I enjoy the beautiful outdoors with my dog, and spending time with my children, grandchildren, family, and friends.
+When I’m not working I enjoy the beautiful outdoors with my dog, and spending time with my children, grandchildren, great grandson, family, and friends.